-- 7. In the Assembly Options screen, click Next. - 8.
-In the Assembly Output screen, type "Transcriptome" into the Project Name text box, then use the Browse button to specify a Project Folder for your assembly output files.
-Click Next. - 9.
+- c.
+Choose RefSeq Fungi and press Select. - d.
+Click Next. - 6.
+In the Assembly Options screen, click Next. - In the Assembly Output screen, type Transcriptome into the Project Name text box, then use the Browse button to specify a Project Folder for your assembly output files.
+Click Next. - 8.
 In the Run Assembly Project screen, note that: - The estimated disk requirement of 2.1 TB is based on the total length of the fungal Transcript Annotation Database, which is 4.2 GB: larger than a human genome.
 That estimate is based on reference guided genome assemblies that have fixed 50X coverage, not reference guided transcriptome assemblies, which have highly variable coverage.
-The assembly in this tutorial has extremely low coverage and uses far less disk space than what is estimated here. - Cloud Assembly is not offered for the de novo transcriptome workflow because most data sets exceed the 48 hour time limit. - Click the link "Run assembly on this computer."
-The assembly will take approximately one hour on a standard laptop. - 10.
-Wait until being informed that assembly has finished, then click Next.
+The assembly in this tutorial has extremely low coverage and uses far less disk space than what is estimated here. - Cloud Assembly is not offered for the de novo transcriptome workflow because most data sets exceed the 48 hour time limit.

+Click the link "Run assembly on this computer."
+The assembly will take approximately one hour on a standard laptop.

+9. Wait until being informed that assembly has finished, then click Next.